 The healthcare provider will make a small cut (incision) in the groin to reach a blood The provider will move the tube to the pulmonary valve.
-He or she may use to see exactly where the tube is.
+He or she may use X-ray images to see exactly where the tube is.

 The provider will thread a very thin wire through the tube.

 Another tube will be passed over this wire to the pulmonary valve.
 This tube has a balloon that expands on its end.

 The provider will inflate the balloon.
-This will stretch the valve leaflets the opening bigger.
+This will stretch the valve leaflets to make the opening bigger.
 This may hurt a little.
 But you can have pain medicine.
 Once the valve has been opened enough, the balloon will be deflated.
 Then the provider will remove the balloon and catheters.

-- The incision made in the groin will be closed and a dressing applied.
+The incision made in the groin will be closed.
+A dressing will be applied.
 What happens after congenital pulmonary stenosis balloon valvuloplasty?